What is Spectrometer?

 It is not necessary for passing radiation though the matter may be absorbed completely.
 A small portion of the light that passes into the matter may undergo scattered or reflected instead of being absorbed.
 Nephelometry and turbidimetry are based on the ability of particles to scatter light.
 The size shape and concentration of colloid particles and suspensions may be determined from this property.

-• Elastic scattering and reflection spectroscopy determines the reflection or scattering of incident radiation by an analyzed material.
+- Elastic scattering and reflection spectroscopy determine the reflection or scattering of incident radiation by an analyzed material.
 Crystallography study uses the scattering of high-energy radiation to examine the arrangement of atoms in biomolecules (proteins) and solid crystals.

 Atomic Spectroscopy